 I was a complete newbie back then when I joined my first Discord channel.

-People were typing in underlines, bolded letters, strikethrough text, italics, and even colors!
-“How in the world do people type in colors?!”, I thought.
+People were typing in underlines, bolded letters, strikethrough text, italics, and even colors within the Discord chat!
+“How in the world do people type in colors within their Discord message?!”, I thought.

-Either way, today I’m going to show you how to type out literally every single format Discord offers.
+Either way, today I’m going to show you how to type out literally every single format the Discord App offers.

 You’ll learn the basics behind Discord’s formatting engine (Markdown & Highlight.js), basic formatting commands (bolding, italicizing, underlining, etc.), and you’ll learn how to type out text in boxes and code blocks — in color!